Rightgoody/rightgoody/README.md

 ### CPSC 120

-* Lab 1
-	Lab 1 was one of my favorite labs to do, simply because it was the introduction to the coding process.
+* Lab 1 was one of my favorite labs to do, simply because it was the introduction to the coding process.

-* Lab 5
-	Lab 5 was also one of my favorite labs to work on.
+* Lab 5 was also one of my favorite labs to work on.
 This lab incorporated the idea of Mad Libs and how a user can select different types of combinations for their sandwich :).

-* Lab 12
-	Lab 12 was a great project to work on, because we utilized a new type of file called “Magick Image”.
+* Lab 12 was a great project to work on, because we utilized a new type of file called “Magick Image”.
 This file creates images and different types of image file format.